 In South Africa the retail price of steel-cut oats in 2021 is R23 for 1kg, making it quite an expensive grain.

-1 cup has a mass of 100g approximately and when cooked makes five-times as much.
+1 cup has a mass of 100g approximately and when cooked makes five servings.

-So 1 cup of cooked oats costs R2.30 / 5 ~ 50 cents per serving.
+So 1 cup of cooked oats costs R2.30 / 5 or roughly 50 cents per serving.
 Even being generous with butter, honeycomb and cream you have a solid start to your breakfast for under one rand.